 iii.
 Health Plan Favor - The health plan's decision is wholly in its favor; the health plan denies the enrollee's request in whole.

-9. "Individual provider" means a single individual who delivers health care services to patients.
+11. "Individual provider" means a single individual who delivers health care services to patients.

+12. “In-person appointments on an outpatient basis” means the network provider, at the reported practice address, offers either:

+a. in-person appointments in an outpatient setting; or

+b. in-person services on a same-day, “walk-in” basis in an outpatient setting.

-10. “Name” when referring to a network provider, means the name appearing on the network provider’s state license or certificate issued to provide health care services.
+13. “Name” when referring to a network provider, means the name appearing on the network provider’s state license or certificate issued to provide health care services.
 For network providers for which licensure or certification is not required, “name” means the professional name used by the network provider to deliver health care services.